Hoyasumii/bee-movie/README.md

 Why is this here?

 For people.
-We eat i
+We eat it